bjarkehs/terraform-provider-corax/docs/resources/capability_type_default_model.md

 The following arguments are supported:

-- `capability_type` - (Required, String, Forces new resource) The type of the capability for which to set the default model.
+- `capability_type` - (String, Required, Forces new resource) The type of the capability for which to set the default model.
 Allowed values are `chat`, `completion`, `embedding`.
 Changing this attribute will result in the destruction and recreation of the resource, as it identifies a different capability type's default setting.
-- `default_model_deployment_id` - (Required, String) The UUID of an existing [Model Deployment](./model_deployment.md) to set as the default for this `capability_type`.
+- `default_model_deployment_id` - (String, Required) The UUID of an existing [Model Deployment](./model_deployment.md) to set as the default for this `capability_type`.

 ## Attribute Reference